 No Products in the Cart

-Solid Ash – Perhaps one that you’ve not heard of Ash is very hard and is often lightly coloured, with an almost creamy colouring.
+Solid Ash – One that you’ve not heard of Ash is hard and is often lightly coloured, with an almost creamy colouring.
 It has a straight yet bold open grain with distinctive markings and patterns.
 It too will become darker when exposed to direct sunlight.

 Solid Beech – With a slightly pink hue about them, solid beech floors have an almost speckled surface.
 The flecked appearance within the grain of the wood gives the flooring character and something a little different.
 Beech flooring is resistant to denting from shoes or other items and has the same kind of strength as oak but with a more consistent grain.
 Also darkens in sunlight in time.